It’s

 661. Seattle Seahawks: JuJu Smith-Schuster, WR, USC

-662. New England Patriots: Carlos Watkins, DL, Clemson
+662. New England Patriots: Carlos Watkins, DL,

 663. Oakland Raiders: Wayne Gallman, RB, Clemson